Get 60% Off & Free Shipping While Stocks Last

 What To Do When Dog Keeps Shaking Their Head

-It's also possible that your dog may already need his ears cleaned.
 Dirty ears can also cause frequent head shaking as dirt and debris can be itchy.

-Are you unsure about how frequently to clean your dog's ears?
-A good basic guideline is once each month.
 Pups that often swim or breeds with floppy ears may require weekly or biweekly ear cleanings.
-Ensure that your dog's ears are completely dry after swimming or bathing.

-Some breeds, like Shih Tzus and Poodles, have hair in the ear canal, which needs to be pulled out frequently to avoid infection and irritation.
+Some dog breeds, like Shih Tzus and Poodles, have hair in the ear canal, which needs to be pulled out frequently to avoid infection and irritation.

 Here are the easy ear-cleaning steps by the American Kennel Club:

-If your dog is particularly furry, a
+If your dog is particularly furry, a grooming brush helps untangle your pup's fur.

 It would be best to do your ear-cleaning process over a furniture cover to avoid getting fur all over the place.